OpenDataServices/json-schema-extension/README.md

 An extension to JSON Schema that adds keywords related to codelists and deprecation.

-If you are viewing this on GitHub, open the full documentation for additional details.
+If you are viewing this on GitHub, open the [full documentation](https://json-schema-extension.opendataservices.coop) for additional details.

-## Building the documentation
+## Maintenance

-## Get started
+## Set up your development environment

 ```{note}
 Building the documentation requires Python 3.9 or greater.